maxrothman/config/README.md

   [Stylus Chrome plugin](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=en)
   and follow the instructions in `Stylus/README.md`
 * Follow the instructions in `Alfred.alfredpreferences/README.md`
-* Follow the instructions in the README in automator/
+* Follow the instructions in the README in `automator/`
 * Run all the scripts in misc-scripts
+* Install the stuff in `manual.md`
 * Manual iTerm setup:
   * In iTerm, go to Preferences > General > Preferences and set "Load preferences from a custom folder or URL" to the location of the `iTerm` directory in this repo.
   * Some stuff for iTerm may not be saved in config, particularly keybindings.
 Check for the following and add if necessary:
+    * In Keys>Key Bindings or Profiles>Default>Keys:
-    * In Profiles>Default>Keys, set "Left option key acts as" to +Esc
+      * Set "Left option key acts as" to +Esc
-    * In Profiles>Default>Keys, change ⌥→ to "Send Escape Sequence" and "f"
+      * Change ⌥→ to "Send Escape Sequence" and "f"
-    * In Profiles>Default>Keys, change ⌥← to "Send Escape Sequence" and "b"
+      * Change ⌥← to "Send Escape Sequence" and "b"
     * In the menu, run "Install shell integration"
+* Set up VSCode
+  * Using the command palette, open "Preferences: Open Settings (JSON)" and replace its contents with the contents of `VSCode/settings.json`
+  * As above, open "Preferences: Open Keyboard Shortcuts (JSON)" and replace its contents with the contents of `VSCode/keybindings.json`
+  * Install the extensions in `VSCode/extensions.txt`
 * In the Chrome menu bar, select Chrome>Warn before quitting
 * Open Chrome developer tools, go to Settings, and under appearance, select "Dark theme"
 * Open System Preferences > Trackpad and uncheck "Swipe between pages", then change